How the upload process works:

 - Whether or not the photo was added to an "auto-added" / synced album

 (*Apple throttles iCloud downloads in certain situations to preserve Apple device’s battery life.
 If you select “Optimize iPhone Storage” in your iCloud Photos (Settings > Apple ID > iCloud > Photos > Optimize iPhone Storage), it can further slow down the upload since the full-quality photos are not stored on your phone but on the iCloud server.
-Apple will first download the images to your device before they are uploaded to our Aura cloud server.)
+Apple will therefore first download the photos to your device before they are uploaded to our Aura cloud server.)

 To maximize the upload speed please follow these guidelines: